Rezaad94/eDot/readme.md

 ## Notes

 - Make sure your emulator is running before starting Appium and running mobile tests.
-- Update any configuration files (such as `config.py`) with your credentials or environment-specific values as needed.
+- Update any configuration files (such as `mobile_config.py` or `web_config.py`) with your credentials or environment-specific values as needed.
+- You can see test case here https://github.com/Rezaad94/eDot/blob/main/Test%20Case%20eDot.xlsx or you can download it by click download icon